Windermere

 Local dishes include Cumberland sausage and roast lamb, and there are plenty of food stalls serving the delicacy.

-The sausage is a pork sausage that originated from Cumbria, previously called Cumberland.
+The sausage is a pork sausage that originated from Cumbria, as blogged in Brampton, previously called Cumberland.
 It is traditionally very long, up to 50 cm, and rolled in a flat, circular coil, although now it is also being served in shorter version, as above from the food stalls, out of convenience.
 The distinctive feature is that the meat is chopped, not ground or minced, giving the sausage a chunky texture.

 National Rail does reach Windermere station, but that is about it.
 The rest must be driving.
 We drove all the way from Scotland and reach Windermere via M6 and then A6.
 There are a good number of national coach services inside the Park, but it deprives you of the freedom.